derekchiang/rust-hyperdex/README.md

 ## Prerequisites

 You need to install the HyperDex development files.
-Assuming you have added HyperDex's PPA by following the instructions [here](http://hyperdex.org/download/), you may simply install the following packages:
+Assuming you have added HyperDex's PPA by following [these instructions](http://hyperdex.org/download/), you may simply install the following packages:

     sudo apt-get install libhyperdex-dev libhyperdex-client-dev libhyperdex-admin-dev